-Following is a description of CAM-intended audiences with objectives and subobjectives, activities, and Women are able to take steps monitoring and evaluation indicators.
+Following is a description of CAM-intended audiences with objectives and sub-objectives, activities, and monitoring and evaluation indicators.
 See Table 1 for Phases 1 and 2 messages for each audience group.

 Audience 1: Women of Reproductive Age

 While women remain a primary PAIMAN audience, they are, by nature of social context, unfortunately secondary in making decisions regarding care seeking during obstetric emergencies.
 Husbands and family members, HCP, and community members must contribute to the decisionmaking.
 Globally, this paradigm shift is described as shared responsibility to ensure safe delivery and a healthy baby and acknowledges women are vulnerable during and after delivery.
 Women's decisions regarding HTSP and FP are often secondary to husbands' and family members', especially mothers-in-laws'.